2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 Since SWA is installed as a [development dependency]({% post_url /learn/web/static-web-app/explainers/2024-02-28-developing-app %}#{{ 'Node Dependencies' | slugify }}), you must run the `swa` command from the *node_modules* folder in the steps below, which is different from what is shown in Microsoft's [examples](https://learn.microsoft.com/en-us/azure/static-web-apps/local-development#get-started).
 {: .notice--info}

+{% include figure image_path="/assets/images/posts/vscode-install-swa-cli.png" caption="Your VS Code instance should look like this after installing the SWA CLI.
+Notice that all of the files related to our NPM packages have been added to *.gitignore* and are therefore greyed out." alt="VS Code after install the SWA CLI" %}

 ### Configure SWA